Helvetiaplatz (Zurich)

-The Helvetiaplatz in Zürich is located in the District 4 (ger.: Kreis 4) at the corner Langstrasse and Stauffacherstrasse.
+The Helvetiaplatz (lit.
+'Helvetia square') is a public square located in Aussersihl (district 4) at the corner of Langstrasse and Stauffacherstrasse in Zurich.

 The first project of pastor Ernst Sieber's Sozialwerke Pfarrer Sieber for homeless people started at Helvetiaplatz in winter 1963; the foundation is still based in Zürich-Aussersihl.
-The place is well known because of the demonstrations on 1 May and against the World Economic Forum.
+The place is well known because of demonstrations on 1 May and against the World Economic Forum.
 Otherwise peaceful and multicultural events or demonstrations take place there.
-In the years 2006 and 2007 there was a great champion celebration after the FCZ (one of Zurichs Soccer Teams) won the Swiss Axpo Super League.
+In 2006 and 2007 there was a great champion celebration after FC Zürich won the Swiss Axpo Super League.
 Every Tuesday and Friday from 6 to 11 o'clock you can find a market with a wide range of food products.

 Directly at the Helvetiaplatz you can find the Volkshaus where there are regular events such as concerts or parties.
-Next to the Helvetiaplatz is the Kanzleiareal with a schoolhouse, the cultural centre called Kanzlei and the alternative Cinema and Bar named Xenix.
+Next to the Helvetiaplatz is the Kanzleiareal with a schoolhouse, the cultural centre called Kanzlei and the alternative cinema and bar named Xenix.